 As a PCB fabricator we’re frequently asked, “What are your basic design rules?”
-This could mean a variety of things but typically what designers are looking for are some guidelines to follow when designing a PCB layout.
+Typically what designers are looking for are some guidelines to follow when designing a PCB layout, though this could mean a variety of things.
 Over the years there’s been a movement towards designing smaller and faster electronics but smaller and faster can also mean more difficult to fabricate resulting in higher costs.
 While some may put more emphasis on performance related attributes others may be more flexible with their designs and be more concerned with keeping costs down.
 Understanding design guidelines will help ensure that your design is efficient; the right mix of performance and cost for your specific requirements.

 Trace and Space